Speakeasy (1929 film)

-Speakeasy is a 1929 American pre-Code sports drama film directed by Benjamin Stoloff and adapted by Frederick Hazlitt Brennan and Edwin J. Burke.
+Speakeasy is a 1929 American sound (All-Talking) pre-Code sports drama film directed by Benjamin Stoloff and adapted by Frederick Hazlitt Brennan and Edwin J. Burke.
 The picture was produced and distributed by Fox Film Corporation.
 Lola Lane and Paul Page played the lead roles.
 John Wayne had a minor role in the film as a speakeasy patron.
 All film elements to this movie are considered lost, but Movietone discs of the soundtrack survive.